xavier-pmu-tools/fgcs_carmel_bench_and_data/README.md

 These documents explain how the core and uncore counters are configured and how the module is used from user space.

-### event_motitor_lectures
+### event_monitor_lectures

-The [event_motitor_lectures](event_motitor_lectures) directory contains the CSV files with the measurements collected in the paper for each benchmark.
+The [event_monitor_lectures](event_monitor_lectures) directory contains the CSV files with the measurements collected in the paper for each benchmark.
 Each file stores the event counters for a given benchmark across consecutive reads, with the benchmark-specific event mapping summarized below.

 | Read | PMU 0 | PMU 1 | PMU 2 | PMU 3 | PMU 4 | PMU 5 | U-PMU 0 | U-PMU 1 | U-PMU 2 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |